 The Director, IOD shall maintain facilities for the submission of complaints by individual staff members as well as any other internal or external parties, concerning alleged misconduct, wrongdoing or irregularities including but not limited to: fraud and corruption, waste, abuse of privileges and immunities, abuse of authority, and violation of WIPO regulations and rules.
 Notwithstanding the foregoing, the mandate of the Director, IOD normally does not extend to those areas for which separate provision has been made for review, including workplace-related conflicts and grievances, personnel grievances arising from administrative decisions affecting a staff member’s terms of appointment, and performance issues and performance-related disagreements.
 It rests with the Director, IOD to determine whether such matters may involve wrongdoing and should be handled by IOD or whether they should be referred to other internal bodies.

 The right of all staff and personnel to communicate confidentially with, and provide information to the Director, IOD, without fear of reprisal, shall be guaranteed by the Director General.
-This is without prejudice to measures that may be taken under WIPO Staff Regulations and Rules regarding claims which are intentionally and knowingly false or misleading or made with reckless disregard for accuracy of the information.
+All WIPO staff members shall take appropriate steps to ensure that the confidentiality of such communications is maintained.
+This is without prejudice to measures that may be taken under WIPO Staff Regulations and Rules regarding allegations which are intentionally and knowingly false or misleading or made with reckless disregard for accuracy of the information.

 The Director, IOD shall respect the confidential nature of, and protect from unauthorized disclosure, any information gathered or received in the course of an internal audit, evaluation, or investigation, and shall use such information only in so far as it is necessary for the performance of his/her duties.